 Additional Information |

-information about emotional eating, anorexia nervosa, bulimia nervosa, eating problems, and weight control issues, please visit the websites listed below and the glossary that follows.
+information about emotional eating and weight control issues, please visit the links below and the website pages where you will find the anorexia glossary and the bulimia glossary as well as the binge eating glossary.

 |